 - Place cashews in a bowl and soak for at least one hour, no more than four hours.
 Drain cashews and spread on a towel to remove excess moisture

 - Heat smoker to 200F and prepare applewood (or other wood of choice).
 Line smoker rack with aluminum foil, smoke cashews for 30- 60 minutes depending on your desired smoke level.

 - Once smoked, remove the cashews and allow them to cool.
 They will continue to deepen in color.

 - Place cashews and salt in blender or food processor, whirl on low for 8-10 minutes until creamy

 - Slowly drizzle in oil until you reach desired consistency, add additional seasonings as you prefer.

-- This recipe is for an electric smoker using applewood
+- This recipe is for a charcoal smoker using applewood

 - If you over-smoke the cashews, you can add additional soaked cashews during the blending stage to bring down the overall strength

 - Smoked cashew butter will last 2 months in the fridge.
 It may need to be warmed up for easy spreading.